lukebarousse/SQL_Data_Engineering_Course/README.md

   <img src="Resources/images/0_SerpAPI.png" alt="SerpAPI Logo" style="width:100%;">
 </div>

-This course wouldn't have been possible without [SerpAPI](https://serpapi.com/), who generously provided the credits necessary to pull the job postings data used throughout this course.
-Without their support, the comprehensive dataset that powers all the SQL examples and projects simply wouldn't exist.
+A special thanks to [SerpAPI](https://serpapi.com/), whose generous credits made it possible to gather the job postings data used in this course.

-If you're interested in using SerpAPI for your own data projects, [sign up here](https://serpapi.com/) and mention **Luke sent you** to get an additional **20% OFF** on paid plans!
+If you're interested in using SerpAPI for your own data projects, [sign up here](https://serpapi.com/) and mention **Luke sent you** to get an additional **20% OFF** off paid plans!

 ## Team Members 👥
 **🙋🏼‍♂️ Course Leader:** [Luke Barousse](https://www.linkedin.com/in/luke-b)